Logo

 How do I check bank transactions?

-Verify the transactions against the cleared checks, wire transfers, deposit receipts, etc.
+Verify the transactions against the cleared checks, wire transfers, deposit receipts, and other relevant documents.

 What are the red flags in a bank statement?

-Check for mismatched fonts, blurred texts, altered logos, and transaction amounts suspiciously rounded.
+Check for mismatched fonts, blurred text, altered logos, and transaction amounts that are suspiciously rounded.
 Businesses and individuals can perform their due diligence to protect themselves from fraudulent activities by employing these best practices.